BCISOFT/sentinel-docs/docs/intro.md

 - **Real-time threat detection** *(Pro)*: Identifies malicious patterns in HTTP requests through signature-based detection
 - **Automatic request blocking** *(Pro)*: Immediately stops threats with HTTP 403 responses
 - **Brute-force protection** *(Pro)*: Detects repeated failed back-office logins and automatically bans the offending IP addresses
+- **Access control**: Restricts back-office access to a whitelist of IP addresses
 - **Comprehensive logging**: Records all security events with detailed context for forensic analysis
 - **Vulnerability scanner**: Manual scanning for known vulnerabilities in modules and PrestaShop core
 - **File integrity check** *(Pro)*: Verifies that PrestaShop core and module files have not been tampered with